 Introduction of Universal Primary Education (UPE) in 1997 in Uganda led to a significant increase in pupils' enrolment in primary schools nationwide.
-However, UPE in Nkondo is characterised by inadequate parental support, poor performance, low enrolment, high drop-out rates especially by girls and orphans, inadequate classrooms (Pupil-classroom ratio is 96:1), inadequate sanitary facilities and inadequate teachers' houses17.
-Secondly the Functional Adult Literacy (FAL) Programme for reducing illiteracy in the community was prematurely halted in Nkondo subcounty and yet according to Nkondo FAL instructors, the programme had been enthusiastically embraced by both women and men in and had the potential to promote functional adult literacy.
+However, UPE in Nkondo is characterised by inadequate parental support, low enrolment, poor performance, high drop-out rates especially by girls and orphans, inadequate classrooms (Pupil-classroom ratio is 96:1), inadequate sanitary facilities and inadequate teachers' houses17.
+Secondly the Functional Adult Literacy (FAL) Programme for reducing illiteracy in the community was prematurely halted in Nkondo subcounty and yet according to Nkondo FAL instructors, the programme had been enthusiastically embraced by both women and men and had the potential to promote functional adult literacy.
+The number of pre-primary school centres is very low in the Subcounty although a significant number of parents are keen to have their children make an early start in their education.